 The Tsumeb ecological pollution focus is the smelter.
-(There are other environmental health problems in the mines but largely focused on mine personnel not the general public nor rural ecology.)
+(There are other environmental health problems in the mines, but largely focused on mine personnel not the general public nor rural ecology.)
 The smelter plume contains a variety of noxious substances of which the chief is sulphur.
-The dryness (usually) of the atmosphere limits the degree to which this descends as sulphuric acid but over 1,000 tonnes a year of sulphur particles are, in any form, ecologically unsatisfactory and humanly unacceptable.
+The dryness (usually) of the atmosphere limits the degree to which this descends as sulphuric acid but random depositing of over 1,000 tonnes a year of sulphur particles is, in any form, ecologically unsatisfactory and humanly unacceptable even if sulphur is in some contexts a useful fertiliser component.
 Technologies for sulphur (and other pollutant) extraction exist and are widely used.
-Their 'only' problem is cost - abut \$.08 a pound gross operating and capital cost less \$0.1 to \$0.3 value of sulphur recovered for a net cost of \$.05 to \$.07 per pound and \$0.30 a pound initial investment judging from Southwestern USA experience.
-With present somewhat recovered base metal prices and Tsumeb's return to profitability, these costs are probably just consistent with continued profitable operation but would very sharply reduce profits (half USA Southwestern smelters and associated mines closed in the 1980s - a period of somewhat lower prices than now - because they could not meet the costs of "clean air" laws and remain viable).
-Again the ecological problem - while presumptively affecting crops and herds - is not primarily rural nor agricultural so will not be addressed further here.
+Their 'only' problem is cost - about \$.08 a pound gross operating and capital cost, less \$.01 to \$.03 value of sulphur recovered for a net cost of \$.05 to \$.07 per pound and \$0.30 a pound initial investment judging from Southwestern USA experience.
+With present base metal prices recovered to well over \$1.50 a pound and Tsumeb's return to profitability, these costs are probably just consistent with continued profitable operation but would very sharply reduce profits (half USA Southwestern smelters and associated mines closed in the 1980s - a period of lower real prices than now - because they could not meet the costs of "clean air" laws and remain viable).
+As with Rossing the ecological problem - while presumptively affecting crops and herds in the Tsumeb case - is not primarily rural nor agricultural.